jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 For example, at the package manager console on Visual Studio, enter the following command.

+If you are using Chrome version 99:

+    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 99.0.4844.1700-beta -IncludePrerelease

 If you are using Chrome version 98:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 98.0.4758.8000